rafarlho/LogisticsManagementApp/README.md

 ```sh
   node generate.js
 ```
+The message "Users, goods and requests generated." should appear.

 Then you can start the server by running:
 ```sh
   node app.js
 ```
-The message "Running the api..." should appear if successful.
+The message "Running the server..." should appear if successful.

 Then, on another terminal, navigate to the root folder to install the dependencies for the angular app:
 ```sh